kshetline/aw-clock/README.md

 * “`npm run build` &#x5B;‑‑ _various-options_ &#x5D;” to build.
 (Please note the `‑‑` (double-dash) all by itself, which must come before all other options.)
 * “`npm run start-server`” to start the data server for this project (except on Windows) on `localhost:4201`.
 (You may need to make this precede this command with `sudo`.)
 The server will be automatically restarted whenever you edit the code.
 * “`npm run start-server-win`” to start the data server for this project (on Windows) on `localhost:4201`.
 * “`npm start`” to serve the web client using webpack-dev-server on `localhost:4200`.
-The client will be automatically restarted whenever you edit the code.. _(Note that for development and testing, two different ports are used, but that when the server is deployed, all content and data is served on one port, by default 8080.)_
+The client will be automatically restarted whenever you edit the code. _(Note that for development and testing, two different ports are used, but that when the server is deployed, all content and data is served on one port, by default 8080.)_

 > Note: A dependency on `node-sass` sometimes causes build problems.
-It often helps to delete the top level `node_modules` directory, and then do `npm install` over again.
+It often helps to delete the top-level `node_modules` directory, and then do `npm install` over again.
 I’ve also found that using `LIBSASS_EXT=”no” npm install` helps.

 To build the server along with the web client, use `npm run build`, possibly followed by `‑‑` and other options listed below: